laminas/laminas-filter/docs/book/standard-filters.md

 ### Allowing defined Tags

-`Laminas\Filter\StripTags` allows stripping all but a whitelist of tags.
+`Laminas\Filter\StripTags` allows stripping all but an allowed set of tags.
 As an example, this can be used to strip all markup except for links:

 ```php